AgrVanshika/Books-management-system/README.md

 # Books-management-system
 A simple RESTful API for managing a book collection, built with Python and Flask, supporting full CRUD operations.

+### Dataset
+The dataset used in this project is available on [Kaggle](https://www.kaggle.com/datasets/drahulsingh/best-selling-books).
+Please download the dataset and place it in the `data/` directory before running the application.

+### Testing
-For testing, I used Thunder Client VS Code extension
+Used Thunder Client VS Code extension